YashK-194/nft-warranty/README.md

 ## Overview

-NFT Warranty is a blockchain-based warranty management system that utilizes NFTs to represent warranties.
+NFT Warranty is a Dapp for blockchain-based warranty management system that utilizes NFTs to represent warranties.
 The project is built using Solidity and integrates with a Next.js frontend for seamless interaction.

 ## Project Domain